Joan Hornig: Pavé The Way Jewelry

-Retail Locations
+Retail locations

-Her jewelry has been sold by many stores around the country, including Bergdorf Goodman.
-Joan Hornig Jewelry also sold a limited collection through The MiA Project and has had various accounts with boutiques across America, such as Tootsies and online.
+Her jewelry has been sold in the US by stores including Bergdorf Goodman.
+Joan Hornig Jewelry also sold a limited collection through The MiA Project, and in boutiques such as Tootsies, and online.

-Worn By

-Many celebrities and politicians have been spotted in Joan Hornig Jewelry.
-On the red carpet, Hornig’s jewelry has been worn by Jennifer Lopez, Katherine Heigl, Megan Fox, Jessica Alba, Cameron Diaz, Eva Mendes, Sandra Oh, Hilary Duff, Tina Fey, Paula Abdul, Hayden Panettiere, Amy Poehler, Olivia Wilde, America Ferrera, Claire Danes, Emma Stone, Kourtney Kardashian, Elizabeth Moss, Naomi Watts, Kerry Washington, Michelle Pfeiffer, and Anna Kendrick, among others.
-Oprah Winfrey has also been seen sporting Joan Hornig Jewelry.

-Joan Hornig Jewelry has been gifted by first ladies Laura Bush and Michele Obama to visiting dignitaries to The White House.
-Former Secretary of State Hillary Rodham Clinton has been seen in earrings and necklaces designed by Hornig, as well.
+Wearers

+Notable people wearing Hornig's jewelry include singer and actress Jennifer Lopez media personality Oprah Winfrey, first ladies Laura Bush and Michelle Obama, and former US Secretary of State Hillary Clinton.

 Awards and recognition

-Philanthropy is Beautiful® was named Social Enterprise Innovator of the Year 2022 by AI Global Media.

-In 2016, Joan received awards from the Museum of Arts and Design and the Women's Entrepreneurship Day Pioneer Award at the United Nations.

-She was also honored, in 2015, by United Cerebral Palsy of New York City.

-In 2014, Hornig was the designer honoree at the FIT Foundation Annual Awards Gala.
+In 2014, Hornig was the designer honoree at the FIT Foundation's Annual Awards Gala.
 In the same year, she received the NECO Ellis Island Medal of Honor.

-On April 23, 2012, Hornig rang the closing bell on the floor of the New York Stock Exchange, an honor awarded for Joan Hornig Jewelry’s unique business model and to celebrate the 10-year anniversary of the company.
+On April 23, 2012, Hornig rang the closing bell on the floor of the New York Stock Exchange, on the 10-year anniversary of the company.

 For her philanthropic work, Hornig has been nominated for a 2010 MSN Butterfly Award in the category of Most Inspirational Person.

-In recognition of Joan’s social entrepreneurship, she was also selected as Hallmark’s featured speaker at their biannual Trend Awards Week in 2009.

 In 2008, the National Jewelry Institute selected Joan Hornig Jewelry to be part of the first Contemporary Jewelry Designer Showcase on display at The Forbes Galleries in New York.

 In 2003, Hornig founded Joan Hornig Jewelry, transitioning fully from a career in finance to arts and philanthropy.

-After September 11, 2001, Hornig decided to use her talents to benefit others.
+After the September 11 attacks, Hornig began to work full time in philanthropy.